remotion-dev/remotion/packages/docs/docs/lambda.md

 ## Cost

 Most of our users render multiple minutes of video for just a few pennies.
-The exact cost is dependent on the region, type of video, parallelization and other parameters.
+The exact cost is dependent on the region, assigned memory, type of video, parallelization and other parameters.
 For each render, we estimate a cost and display it to you.
 You might also need a Remotion license (see below).

 ## Chunk optimization